MickDarkstar/gym-client/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 8.0.0.

 ## Development server
-För att slipe Invalid host header origin etc. Disconnected:
+För att slippa Invalid host header origin etc. Disconnected:
 `ng serve --disable-host-check`

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

 ## Code scaffolding